Michelin recognizes sustainability in 2021 Tokyo guide announcement

 To compile the guide, Michelin employees dine at restaurants without revealing that they are inspectors.
 According to the company, it was forced to make changes to its inspection plan due to the pandemic, but finished it in time for the publication of the guide.

 Michelin published the Tokyo guide for the first time in 2007.
-This year, 42 restaurants received two stars, and two — Sushi Kanesaka and Kutan — were appearing for first time at this level.

-The number of one-star establishments now stands at 158, with 18 joining the list this year.
+This year, it awarded two stars to 42 restaurants.
+One star to 158 restaurants, with 18 being new additions.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.